osmandapp/web/main/docs/user/start-with/first-steps.md

 ## Overview

-Welcome to OsmAnd!
+Welcome to OsmAnd (OpenStreetMap Automated Navigation Directions)!

 Explore how to download maps, how to configure the application, how to use map and build a route, how to start navigation and how to search points of interest.
 Get acquainted with key points of OsmAnd Privacy policy and required Permissions.

 <Tabs groupId="operating-systems">